Our Top Picks

 Small feed chute requires more food prep

 The Omega Nutrition Center may have a larger footprint than vertical juicers, but its unique design gives it an edge over the competition.
 This machine extracts the juice twice—once during the crushing process and then again from the pulp.
 It can easily tackle tougher fruits and vegetables and produces a delicious cup of juice, according to our tester.
-"All the juice we prepared tasted so good, we drank it on the spot," she said.
+"All the juice I prepared tasted so good, I drank it on the spot," she said.
 Plus, it operates at a slow 80 RPM, keeping the heat down and the nutrients intact.

 This product also does so much more than juice.
 Thanks to a range of attachments, it can also be used to make nut butter, to grind coffee or spices, to mince herbs, and to extrude pasta.
 It even has a homogenizer attachment to make frozen desserts and baby food.
 Our tester noted that while this isn’t the quietest juicer on the market, it is a true multi-tasking appliance—plus, it’s a cinch to clean.